×

 All about Basaltic Trachyandesite and Wackestone Properties

 Know all about Basaltic Trachyandesite and Wackestone properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Basaltic Trachyandesite belongs to Igneous Rocks while Wackestone belongs to Sedimentary Rocks.Texture of Basaltic Trachyandesite is Glassy, Massive, Porphyritic, Scoriaceous, Vesicular whereas that of Wackestone is Clastic.
 Basaltic Trachyandesite appears Dull and Soft and Wackestone appears Rough and Dull.
-The luster of Basaltic Trachyandesite is not available while that of Wackestone is dull.
+The luster of Basaltic Trachyandesite is while that of Wackestone is dull.
 Basaltic Trachyandesite is available in black, brown, light to dark grey colors whereas Wackestone is available in black, blue, brown, green, grey, orange, red, white, yellow colors.
 The commercial uses of Basaltic Trachyandesite are an oil and gas reservoir, commemorative tablets, creating artwork and that of Wackestone are cemetery markers, pottery.